 Carlyle Fielding Stewart Sr. was born in 1897 in Adrian Michigan.
 He received a B.A. degree from Northwestern University, a B.D. degree from Payne Theological Seminary and an M.A. degree from the University of Chicago.
 He began his pastorate at St. James African Methodist Episcopal Church in Minneapolis in 1922.
 He served at other churches in St Paul, Minnesota and Evanston, Illinois until coming to Detroit in 1946.

-In Detroit, he served as pastor of first the Ebeneezer AME and then the St. Paui AME.
-In 1954, twenty-one members of the Ebeneezer AME separated from the church and founded their own, calling it the People's Community Church.
+In Detroit, he served as pastor of first the Ebenezer AME and then the St. Paul AME.
+In 1954, twenty-one members of the Ebenezer AME separated from the church and founded their own, calling it the People's Community Church.
 Stewart was the founding pastor.
-Rev, Stewart was the first black president of the Detroit Council of Churches, and was president of the National Council of Community Churches.
+Rev. Stewart was the first black president of the Detroit Council of Churches, and was president of the National Council of Community Churches.
 He served as pastor at the People's Community Church until his death in 1966.

 Carlyle Fielding Stewart Sr. lived at 1959 W. Boston from the late 1950s until his death.